North Bridge Refurbishment

 Local jobs created: 22

-Project procured via: Scape Civil Engineering framework
+Project procured via: SCAPE Civil Engineering framework

 "As part of our broader plans to create a people-focused Capital under the long-term City Centre Transformation programme, the road running over the bridge will eventually benefit from active travel improvements, connecting to our growing network of walking and cycling-friendly routes."